General Intents for Smart Contract Wallets

 The entry point’s registerIntentStandard

 function must allow for permissionless registration of new intent standard contracts.
-During the registration process, the entry point contract must verify the contract is meant to be registered by calling the isIntentStandardForEntryPoint
+During the registration process, the entry point gives it a standard ID which is unique to the intent standard contract, entry point contract and chain ID.

 Intent standard behavior executing an intent

-The intent standard’s executeUserIntent
+The intent standard’s executeIntentSegment

 function is given access to a wide set of data, including the entire IntentSolution

-objects intentData
+objects segments

 parameter and use that to validate any constraints or perform any actions relevant to the standard.
 Intent standards can also take advantage of the context